If your vehicle is less than 10 years old, you must have an odometer disclosure.

 - Vehicles not manufactured with an odometer;

-- Vehicles which are not self-propelled, such as trailers or campers;
+- Vehicles that are not self-propelled, such as trailers or campers;

-- Vehicles with a manufacturer's gross vehicle weight rating (MGVWR) over 16,000 pounds;
+- Vehicles with a manufacturer's gross vehicle weight rating over 16,000 pounds;

 - Snowmobiles; and

-- Title transactions when at least one of the current owners is remaining on the title.
+- Title transfers when at least one owner is staying on the title.

 The seller and buyer of a vehicle must complete the odometer disclosure using:

 - The space on the back of the title; or